deahajrizi/Claro/README.md

     ```

 3. Set up the database:
-    - Import the database schema from `claro.sql` into your SQL database.
+    - Import the database from `claro.sql` into your SQL database.

 4. Configure database settings:
     - Update the database connection settings in `config.php`.